heroku-softtrends/dotnetcore2.mysql.buildpack/README.md

-# .NET Core 2.x Buildpack for Heroku with Mysql ClearDB by Softtrends
+# .NET Core 2.x Buildpack for Heroku with Mysql ClearDB
-## (Includes Heroku button to deploy a Sample ASP.Net Core 2.x Website with Mysql ClearDB)
+## by Softtrends

-This uses the .Net Core 2.x Buildpack provided by Softtends and adds full support for Mysql ClearDB<br>
+This Sample code uses the .Net Core 2.x Buildpack by Softtends and adds full support for Mysql ClearDB<br>

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.